 Beggar My Neighbor (also known as Beggar-My-Neighbor, Beggar Your Neighbor, and Beggar-Your-Neighbor) is a children's card game which doesn't require the players to make any decisions.
-This game is also sometimes called Beat Your Neighbor Out of Doors.
+This game, which is similar to Slapjack, is also sometimes called Beat Your Neighbor Out of Doors.

 2 to 4 players.

 Shuffle the deck and deal the cards as evenly as possible.
 Players keep their cards in front of them, face down.